-LATITUDE (lat) - The latitude of video samples (Figure 3) was divided into 8 levels based on octiles.
+LATITUDE (lat) - The latitude of video samples (Figure 3) was divided into 4 levels based on quartiles.

 TEMPERATURE (temp) - The bottom water temperature was collected from cluster of stations and incorporated as a predictor variable.
-Bottom temperatures ranged from 12.4 to 29.5 degrees Celsius (Figure 3).
-For the model, temperature was treated as a factor with 8 levels based on octiles.
+Bottom temperatures ranged from 12.4 to 32.6 degrees Celsius (Figure 3).
+For the model, temperature was treated as a factor with 4 levels based on quartiles.

 TURBIDITY (wc) - Turbidity can affect both species distribution and the ability of an analyst to observe and identify species on videos.
 Turbidity information is recorded during video analysis based on the ability of an analyst to perceive the horizon and surrounding habitat, and it was scored at three levels: poor, fair, and good.
+Given that poor water clarity occurred rarely and was associated with very few red grouper observations, it was removed from all analyses, leaving only fair and good levels.